“Everly” is hot…”Beverly” is not. It’s a one-letter difference between fashionable and fusty.

 In mid-1961, Isaac Reed of Miami rear-ended the car in front of him while driving his wife, Ethel, to the hospital to give birth to their 10th child.

-By the time cops tracked him down, he had a new baby girl.
-So patrolman Bob Rossman decided not to give Reed a traffic ticket.
+By the time the cops tracked him down, Reed had a new baby girl.
+So patrolman Bob Rossman decided not to give him a traffic ticket.

-In appreciation, Reed told Rossman he would name the baby girl “Charity.”
+In appreciation, Reed said, he’s naming the baby “Charity.”

-Doesn’t look like it.
-According to Isaac Reed’s Miami Times obituary, he had 12 children in total, and his eight daughters were named Bertha, Barbara, Deborah, Sharon, Cassandra, Kathy, Katrina and Carol.
+Doesn’t look like it, unless he used it as a middle name.
+According to Isaac Reed’s Miami Times obituary, he had a total of 12 children, including 8 girls.
+His daughter’s first names were Bertha, Barbara, Deborah, Sharon, Cassandra, Kathy, Katrina and Carol.

 “Kerplunk–A Baby.”
 Daytona Beach Morning Herald 11 Aug.
 1961: 3.